 The military might of of Japan was never as great as it was 70 ago this week, when the Imperial Japanese Navy task force under command of Admiral Nagumo launched the sneak attack on the U.S. Sixth Fleet, swinging on the hook at Pearl Harbor.
-Conversely, at no time in the war was the American military might at lower ebb than it was at the end of that fateful day, but we now had the will to fight.
+Conversely, American military might hit the lowest of ebb by the end of that fateful day.
+But the U.S. gained the will to fight.

 A sneak assassin usually gets only one shot-he’d better make it good, and the Japanese did not.
-A wound that is not mortal is a temporary wound, but a permanent motive.
-Their attack had not been a fatal blow to our Pacific fleet, but Yamamoto’s feared sleeping giant had been rudely awakened.
+The wound proved non-fatal, but provided a permanent motive.
+The Japanese failed to achieve a fatal blow to our Pacific fleet.
+Yamamoto’s fear of waking the sleeping giant became realized.
 Because of that largely failed attack, the Japanese effectively won the battle but lost the war that day.

-After the initial shock of the disastrous attack, the fires were put out and the damage assessed by cooler heads, in particular Admiral Chester Nimitz, the singular commander who would lead us to victory at sea in the Pacific.
+After the initial shock of the disastrous attack, Chester Nimitz lead the U.S. to victory in the Pacific.
 Who better to point out Japan’s fatal flaws than Nimitz, called from a concert the night of the attack and given command of the Pacific Fleet by President Roosevelt.